18F/before-you-ship/_pages/security/static-analysis.md

 If you have an existing `.eslintrc` file in your project root, you can instead download the file elsewhere and run:

     $ eslint -c <PATH_TO_ESLINTRC> .

-#### Ruby

-##### Rails

-There are several free and paid services that will do static security analysis of Ruby code, but almost all of them appear to be wrappers around [Brakeman](https://github.com/presidentbeef/brakeman).
-As such, we suggest going straight to the source.

-To install:

-    $ gem install brakeman

-Download the [config file](https://github.com/18F/compliance-toolkit/blob/master/configs/static/brakeman.yml) from the compliance-toolkit repo and copy it to ./config/brakeman.yml.

-To scan, from your project directory:

-    $ brakeman

-If you saved the config file elsewhere, you can also run:

-    $ brakeman -c <PATH_TO_BRAKEMAN_YML>

-##### Other Ruby Frameworks

-We do not have a recommended scanner for non-Rails frameworks.
-If there is a service or tool that works well, please [tell us about it](https://github.com/18F/before-you-ship/issues/new).

 #### Python